arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

   |  Battery Service             |       180F       |
   | Battery Level Characteristic |       2A19       |

-- In the `setup()` function, the code initializes the Nicla Sense ME board and sets up the Bluetooth® Low Energy service and characteristic; then, it begins advertising the defined Bluetooth® Low Energy service.
+- In the `setup()` function, the code initializes the Nicla Sense ME board and sets up the Bluetooth® Low Energy service and characteristics; then, it begins advertising the defined Bluetooth® Low Energy service.

 - A Bluetooth® Low Energy connection is constantly verified in the `loop()` function; when a central device connects to the Nicla Sense ME, its built-in LED is turned on blue.
 The code then enters into a loop that constantly reads the battery percent.
 It also prints it to the Serial Monitor and transmits it to the central device over the defined Bluetooth® Low Energy characteristic.